 The County determines eligibility, and we are following the tiered system which is available on the County Health Department website.
 For the most up-to-date information on eligibility, check the Sac County Health Department website.

 More information on the COVID-19 vaccination in Sacramento County is available at the COVID-19 testing on the Sacramento County COVID-19 Information website.

 Q. When will I be able to book an appointment to receive a vaccine?

-> Per the guidance of Sacramento County Public Health, when your vaccination tiers open, you will receive an email invite from the Division of Student Affairs.
+Per the guidance of Sacramento County Public Health, when your vaccination tiers open, you will receive an email invite from the Sacramento State Administration.
 The links to book your appointment will be in that email.
 The invitation is only for the individual receiving the email.
 Do not share the link with others.

-> You must have an appointment to be vaccinated.
+You must have an appointment to be vaccinated.
 No walk-ins are accepted in our vaccination clinic.

 Q. What if I have issues filling out the form?
 Who can I contact to help me complete the COVID-19 vaccine form?

 For questions filling out the form or registering for a COVID-19 vaccination can be sent to firstname.lastname@example.org.

 Q. How much will the COVID-19 vaccine cost me?